1. PowerGoblin Service Instance

 To better understand the logic behind PowerGoblin's measurement, we will familiarize ourselves with the application's terminology first.

-• Services for listening to connections from clients (interface + port combinations can be queried)
+• Protocol servers for listening to connections from clients

 Session

-The session contains various data such as the name and id of the session, the exact start and stop time (optional) of the session, a copy of the instance's configuration (see Configuration), a mapping of meter/channel ids to human-readable names, the specifications and handlers for the meters and all the aggregated data (resource consumption (see Data), events (see Event) with the session.
-The measurement data is further divided into measurements (see Measurement) and runs (see Run).
+The session contains various data such as the numeric id, the name, the author, and the description of the session, the exact start and stop time (optional), a copy of the instance's configuration (see Configuration), a mapping of meter/channel ids and node/unit ids to human-readable names, the specifications and handlers for the meters and all the aggregated meter, resource, and control (trigger) events (see Event) associated with the session.
+The measurement data is further divided into measurements and runs (see Run).

-A session can be in one of two modes, open or closed.
-A closed session also has a stop time in addition to a start time.
+A session can be open or closed.
+All session have a start time.
+In addition, a closed session has a stop time.
 The general idea is to mark session as closed when all the measurements are done and the session is ready to be stored on disk.
 Further processing of the session should not alter the data unless explicitly requested.
-If more measurements need to be done, closing the session again will tag it with a different stop time to make it explicitly distinct from the previous session.
+If more measurements need to be done, opening and closing the session again will tag it with a different stop time to make it explicitly distinct from the previous session.

 Meter

-All the meters available on the PowerGoblin instance are either unassigned (assigned to a free pool) or assigned to a single session.
+All the meters available on the PowerGoblin instance are either unassigned (assigned to a free pool) or assigned to a single session at a time.

 PowerGoblin also supports simulated meters which are virtual meters useful for the testing of the application.
-The meters generate random events and the number of available simulated meters can be configured when starting the application.
-Currently, no simulated meters can be added or removed from the application instance after startup.
+The meters generate random events and the number of available simulated meters can be configured when starting the application or later via the web GUI or the control API.

 Event

 All the meters configured for the PowerGoblin instance will produce meter events.
 If the meter is unassigned (free), the past events will not be logged.
 Only the most recent event is used for visualizing the meter's state in the web GUI (the same data is also available via the APIs).
-When the meter is assigned to a session, past events will only be logged when the measurement is active.
-In that case the events are also associated with a measurement and a run.
+After the meter has been assigned to a session, the number of events will be logged.
+Also, in a busy session, also the past meter readings will be logged to disk.
+The session maintains the state of the measurement and run so that each event can be positioned chronologically somewhere between the control (trigger) events.

 During an active measurement session, PowerGoblin starts logging meter events from the meters assigned to the session.
 Each meter event either contains a reading associated with the channels of a meter or signals a read error.
 Currently, if a meter produces multiple points of data (e.g. multiple input/output channels) during a single time step, a distinct event is generated for each channel.